hexagontk/hexagon/readme.md

 It is meant to provide abstraction from underlying technologies to be able to change them with minimum impact.
 It is designed to fit in applications that conforms to the [Hexagonal Architecture] (also called [Clean Architecture] or [Ports and Adapters Architecture]).

+The motivation that drove the development of this library was that sometimes you spend more time reading framework's documentation than coding.
+And also, because you lose control of your program: you do not call framework's code, framework's code calls you.

 The goals of the project are: